CommodoreOS/PCUAE/README.md

 "I made this for me originally and thought it would be good to share, this was the first thing I made like this, never really played around with Linux before, accept CommodoreOS32bit 1.3 but that was more of a theme customision then changing how Linux works, first time for everything, as they say... :)"

-PCUAE is a series of scripts and modifications, its a module program, it allows you to run games from USB on the Carousel(THEC64 Mini, THEC64 Maxi and THEVIC20 Only), and load different Modes on the machines.
+PCUAE is a series of scripts and modifications, its a module program, it allows you to run games from USB on the Carousel(THEC64 Mini, THEC64 and THEVIC20 Only), and load different Modes on the machines.
-For THEC64 Mini, THEC64 Maxi, THEVIC 20 and now THEA500 Mini.
+For THEC64 Mini, THEC64, THEVIC20 and now THEA500 Mini.
 It is been developed by Spannernick.

 PCUAE License